-RBCEL has implemented RBC policies and processes in the context of the RBCEL Risk Policy Management Requirements to support the assessment and management of risks.
+RBCEL has implemented RBC's Enterprise-wide policies and processes in the context of the RBC Risk Policy Management Requirements to support the assessment and management of risks.
 RBCEL regularly reviews policies and controls to ensure continued effectiveness and alignment with relevant laws and regulations.
 To ensure operation with integrity, RBCEL adheres to a number of other principles, codes and policies, including the RBC Code of Conduct which governs the behaviour of RBCEL employees and informs how RBCEL conducts its business operations.

-RBCEL adopts the Enterprise policies and where necessary, addenda to the Enterprise policies or RBCEL-specific policies to ensure compliance with local legal and regulatory requirements and expectations.
-The CRO Europe has the responsibility of ensuring these policies are consistent with:
+RBCEL adopts the Enterprise policies and, where necessary, adopts addenda to these policies or RBCEL-specific policies to ensure compliance with local legal and regulatory requirements and expectations.
+The CRO Europe has the responsibility of ensuring that these policies are consistent with:

 - Regulatory requirements;

-- · Relevant RBC policies; and
+- Relevant RBC policies; and

-- Higher and lower level policy documents within the risk policy architecture.
+- Higher and lower-level policy documents within the risk policy architecture.